abayoss/express-mongoose/readme.md

-# Javascript Express API
+# JavaScript Express API
-An Optimized Rest API, Following best practices
+An Optimized Rest API, Following best practices,with some cool functionalities I learned from working with Express

 ## What is it :
-Javascript Rest API that returns Json data by fetching it from mongoDB based on express and mongoose with no authentication or authorization required !
-## what is it for :
-* To test web services on it
-* keep the snippets to use them as boiler plates for other projects
-## what i learned :
+While learning the express framework i made this app to keep track of everything i learned so far, Tried to keep it as simple as i can, for anyone that's just starting to learn what's possible with an express API.

+it's spliced to different branches,
+Each one is made following best practices and each has some really helpful tricks

+## What you can learn in the master branch :
-* Express and mongoose fundamentals : connect style, MVC, middleware
+ Express and mongoose fundamentals : connect style, MVC, middleware
 * body parser validation
 * Cross-origin resource sharing
 * Better API optimization
 * Working with scripts in package.json

-## Other branches :
+## What you can learn in Other branches :
 ### image upload
-* multer, image middleware Mine checker, acces to static storage folder
+* Multer, image middleware Mime checker, access to static storage folder
 ### JWT user authentication
 * Json web token , bcryptjs and mongoose-unique-validator.
 ### Passport JS Local authentication Strategy
-* authentication logic in passport js
+* Authentication logic in passport js